jayanthkoushik/corgy/docs/corgy.types.md

 This class is a thin wrapper around `BufferedWriter` that accepts a path, instead of a file stream.
 The file will be created if it does not exist (including any parent directories), and opened in binary mode.
 Existing files will be truncated.
 `ArgumentTypeError` is raised if any of the operations fail.
+An `atexit` handler will be registered to close the file on program termination.

 #### init()